-You’ve worked hard to save enough for retirement, and now it’s time to enjoy some of the fruits of your labor.
+You’ve worked hard to save enough for retirement, and now it’s time to enjoy it.
 Now that you’ve officially left full-time work behind, you’re concerned about making your money last.
-That’s a valid concern and one that 33% of retirees share, according to a 2025 Schroders report.
+That’s a concern that 33% of retirees share, according to a 2025 Schroders report.
 1 Reviewing retirement withdrawal strategies that stretch savings can help you make the most of your money.

 Understanding the Importance of Your Retirement Withdrawal Strategy